arielf/weight-loss/QandA.md

 #### Can you tell the story of how it went viral, and how does it feel to go Viral?

 >
-> From my PoV, it was an accidental success.
+> From my PoV, it was totally accidental.
 >
 > I was trying to lose weight, and since I'm into ML, I found it natural to us some machine learning to guide me, especially in the early stages.
 It helped.
 >